AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/SolarEdge-One-API-Summary.md

   - **Legacy**: Basic Auth + web session (cookies/CSRF), separate endpoints for layout, per-panel `systemData`, and layout/energy.
 Data is scraped from web-style URLs and responses.
   - **SolarEdge One**: OAuth/OIDC (PKCE) via `login.solaredge.com`; access token is then used as Bearer on all `/services/` calls.
 Layout comes from a single v2 layout endpoint; optimizer live + basic info from a POST to `/layout/information/optimizers`; lifetime energy from the energy-graph API.
 Cleaner, REST-style design.

-- **Same credentials**: Site ID, username, and password are unchanged; only the backend (portal and API) changes when “Use SolarEdge One portal” is on.
+- **Same credentials**: Site ID, username, and password are unchanged; the integration uses them for both One and legacy and chooses which backend to use automatically at each refresh.

 ## Benefits of SolarEdge One (for the integration)